rwapp/MobileA11y/content/blog/inaccessible-a11y.md

 title: "A11y is not accessible"
 description: "We often abreviate accessibility to a11y.
 A11y isn't an accessible word - here's why I use it."
 date: 2019-11-28T07:30:56Z
+tags:
+- Mobile A11y
+- Blog
+- Mobile A11y Blog
 ---

 Accessibility is a long word.
 It's not the simplest of words to read or to spell, so it seems like a word that would be a good candidate for abbreviation.
 The common abbreviation of accessibility is a11y.
 We take the A and Y from the beginning and end of accessibility, and 11 for the number of letters in between.
 This abbreviation also creates a pleasing homophone for ‘ally.’